 Handcrafted in my studio in Spokane, Washington, each symbolic wax seal item from The Silver Acorn is hand-stamped in reclaimed fine silver or bronze and will be slightly different and uniquely yours.

-Handcrafted from an antique wax seal from early 1800 France, this talisman features a heart which is a universal symbol for love.
-These fine silver earrings measure approximately 3/4” from the top of the sterling silver French hooks to the bottom...
+Handcrafted from the center of an antique Sacred Heart wax seal from early 1800 France, this talisman features a heart which is a universal symbol for love.
+These fine silver earrings measure approximately 3/4” from the top of the sterling...

 Handcrafted from a medieval wax seal stamp and a vintage wax seal stamp, this talisman features a medieval Maltese cross with a fleur-de-lis charm hanging below.The fleur-de-lis carries much symbolism including political and religious symbolism, especially in French heraldry.
 The symbolism of...